Global Scholars Program

 - Lilia Schwarcz(.pdf), Department of History.

-- Jisi Wang (.pdf), Princeton-Harvard China and the World Program, Woodrow Wilson School.
+- Jisi Wang (.pdf), Center for International Security Studies, Woodrow Wilson School.
 Tung Global Scholar.

 - Slavoj Zizek (.pdf), Department of English.